orange-cloudavenue/cloudavenue-cli/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] If Needed add a changelog file
 - [ ] Write or modify coverage tests
+- [ ] Run make generate to ensure the doc was updated properly

 ### How has this code been coverage and tested
 ```